 Reception is part of the small shop, which has everything you could ever need (or have forgotten!)
 I’m given my camping pod key, a little gas heater and shown around the facilities.
 The lady then shows me an even closer place to park around the back of the building.
 Very handy for me as I seem to have a ridiculous amount of camping gear.

-The pods are split into 2 groups, one with 4 and one with 6.
+The Camping Pods are split into 2 groups, one with 4 and one with 6.
 All facing inwards towards a picnic bench area.
 It feels like this would be a really nice social area during summer months when it’s busier.
 I had one neighbour so good to chat with someone whilst cooking my dinner!

 Inside the pod it’s basic, there are a few hooks and a roller blind to go over the double doors.
-One thing I loved about the pod is that you have loads of space to spread out inside.
+One thing I loved about the Camping Pod is that you have loads of space to spread out inside.
 I know it was only me, but seriously I had so much stuff.
 The undercover porch area is very handy too.
 I could keep all my cooking equipment outside.

-These pods were the first ones in England and are now 9 years old.
+These Lake District Camping Pods were the first ones in England and are now 9 years old.
 They have a rustic feel to them and by that, I don’t mean old haha.
 There’s green moss growing on the roof.
 And there are logs around the outside which are also covered in moss.
 I do love my moss!!

 And with gravel paths around leading to each pod, it’s easy to find your way at night too.

 - Bring a camping box with a lid then you can leave it outside all the time.
 Even with the porch, I am sure that British sideways rain could easily sneak under!

-- Remember to bring a comfy mattress and sleeping bag.
+- Remember to bring a comfy mattress and a sleeping bag.
 It’s a camping pod, not a Tardis, there’s no luxury bed, bathroom or sofa inside.

 - I’d also recommend a good light/torch.
 The pod is great for sleeping because it’s so dark.
 But trying to find anything after dark is pretty hard.